mingyeeee/RUhacks2021/README.md

 ### Image Classification using MobileNetv2

-AugmentEd uses image classification to identify picture and therefore understand which simulation to render.
+AugmentEd uses image classification to identify pictures and triggers `vision.py` which will then render the correct virtual simulation on the piece of paper.
-The model was implemented in this project to classify simulations, by labelling them vision.py will render the simulation by detecting the arucoMarkers.

 ### Computer Vision
 ```
 ./computer-vision/vision.py
 ```

+AugmentEd is written exclusevely in python using OpenCV libary which

 #### ArUco Tracker